Any to Full: Prompting Depth Anything for Depth Completion in One Stage: Implementation Details of Any2Full

 \subsection{Loss Definition}

 We train Any2Full using a combination of loss terms that jointly supervise global alignment, structural accuracy, and sparse anchoring.
+For consistent notation with the main text, let $\tilde{D}_i$ and $\tilde{\hat{D}}_i$ denote the normalized sparse input and predicted relative values in the disparity domain, respectively.
 Let $\Omega$ denote all valid supervision pixels and $\Omega_s \subset \Omega$ the sparse anchors.

 \textbf{Scale- and Shift-Invariant Loss}~\cite{yang2024depthanythingv2}.
 To supervise global relative alignment, we adopt an $\ell_1$ loss:

 \textbf{Gradient Matching Loss}~\cite{yang2024depthanythingv2}.
 To preserve geometric edges and fine details: